 The Miner Agreement provides for an annual base salary of \$450,000 and that Mr. Miner will be eligible for an annual target bonus of \$337,500, or 75% of his base salary, and annual equity awards with a target grant date value of \$540,000, or 120% of his base salary, 40% in the form of Time-Based RSUs vesting ratably over four years and 60% in the form of Performance-Based RSUs vesting over three years.
-In connection with the Merger, Mr. Miner received a retention award with a grant date value of \$212,500, 40% in the form of Time-Based RSUs vesting ratable over four years and 60% in the form of Performance-Based RSUs vesting over three years.
-The Miner agreement also includes an annual automobile allowance of \$15,000 and non-compete and employment non-solicitation provisions for 12 months post-termination of employment.
+In connection with the Merger, Mr. Miner received a retention award with a grant date value of \$212,500, 40% in the form of Time-Based RSUs vesting ratable over four years and 60% in the form of Performance-Based RSUs vesting ratable over four years and 60% in the form of engloyment also includes an annual automobile allowance of \$15,000 and non-compete and employment non-solicitation provisions for 12 months post-termination of employment.